amabdulr/CNWG/ReviewYourChunks.md

   - Uses active voice, present tense, and the appropriate tone based on the gravity.
   - Clearly advises what to do, what not to do, or when to do something.
   - If multiple principles are provided, organize them in a bulleted list.

+- **Short Description** Create a 1–2 sentence short description (20–50 words) for the principle provided.

 ---